nwheels-io/NuLink/README.md

 ## Current status

 The project is currently in beta.
-It already works for .NET Core and NETStandard packages and projects.
-Other combinations (OS/SDK/project system) weren't yet tested.
+It already works for both .NET Core/NETStandard and .NET Framework packages and projects.
+Some combinations (OS, consumer style, package style) weren't yet tested.
 See [Limitations & roadmap](#limitations-and-roadmap) for details.

 Please report bugs and suggestions in the repo [Issues](https://github.com/nwheels-io/NuLink/issues).
 If something goes wrong, see recovery steps in [Troubleshooting](#Troubleshooting).